PREPARING FOR THE FUTURE

 This timing will be determined by the continued growth and space needs of the church after Phase One has been completed.

-We believe at this point a reasonable range is $75 million.
+At this point, we believe a reasonable range is $50 million.
 That said, our design is far from final, and the range is likely to change.
-As things progress with the design and cost, we will update parishioners.
+We will update parishioners as we progress with the design and cost.

 None - the Episcopal Diocese of Texas does not fund the construction or refurbishment of buildings on parish properties.